U.S. Imposes Sanctions On Turkey For Invasion Of Syria

 Meanwhile, Pence, speaking to reporters outside the White House on Monday, said he had been asked by the president to lead a delegation to Turkey "as quickly as possible."

-He is expected to be accompanied by National Security Adviser Robert O'Brien.
+He is expected to be accompanied by national security adviser Robert O'Brien.

 "We want an immediate ceasefire," Pence said.

-Despite a phone call last week between Trump and Turkish President Recep Tayyip Erdogan in which the White House acknowledged that Turkey would begin the offensive in Northern Syria and that U.S. forces "will no longer be in the area," the vice president reiterated the administration's insistence that it did not approve the invasion.
+Despite a phone call last week between Trump and Turkish President Recep Tayyip Erdogan in which the White House acknowledged that Turkey would begin the offensive in northern Syria and that U.S. forces "will no longer be in the area," the vice president reiterated the administration's insistence that it did not approve the invasion.

 "The United States of America did not give a green light to Turkey to invade Syria," Pence said.
 "The president has been very clear on that point, and reiterated that to President Erdogan today. ...
-President Trump pressed him very strongly in the telephone call today to immediately embrace a ceasefire."
+President Trump pressed him very strongly in the telephone call today to immediately embrace a cease-fire."

 Turkey launched its attack in Syria last week to target members of the Syrian Democratic Forces, which it views as terrorists.
 The SDF have received weapons and training from the U.S. in their fight against ISIS and the Syrian government.